 There are two results from marketing according to JustUnderstandingData.
 There are the low hanging fruit, the leads from prospects that want to buy now and immediately enter your sales process.
 Secondly, there are the leads that are seeds which need to be planted and nourished.
 They may turn into buyers in the future when they are ready and feel properly nurtured.
 It is this second group that these thoughts will address.
+Press release distribution services are useful tool to generate media coverage to position your local business as an expert in your field and ultimately help your business grow and succeed.

 What do you do with a seed?
 You plant it.
 You water it.
 You make sure it gets the right amount of sunshine.
 Sometimes it takes and it grows big and strong and sometimes it doesn’t.
 Same thing with a new contact.